 There are over 1,200 food bank centres in our network.
 The services provided by food banks may vary from area to area as they react to the needs of their community to provide help and support to local people in crisis.

 Non-perishable in-date food is donated by the public at a range of places, such as schools, churches and business, as well as supermarket collection points.
-It is then sorted into emergency food parcels by over 40,000 volunteers, to be given to people in need.
+It is then sorted into emergency food parcels by more than 40,000 volunteers, to be given to people in need.

-Care professionals such as health visitors, schools and social workers identify people in crisis and issue them with a foodbank voucher.
-This entitles them to receive a foodbank parcel of three days’ nutritionally balanced, non-perishable food from their local food bank.
+Care professionals such as health visitors, schools and social workers identify people in crisis and issue them with a food bank voucher.
+This means people can receive a food bank parcel of three days’ nutritionally balanced, non-perishable food from their local food bank.

 Our food bank network helps people break free from poverty by providing additional support to help people resolve the crises that they face.
 Food banks rely on the support of local communities to help end hunger.
 Find your nearest food bank here.

 Food banks rely on the support of local communities to help stop UK hunger, find your nearest food bank here.